A DIY That Will Make Your Breasts Larger & Your Waistline Smaller *snicker*

 #DIY Shower curtain created from an Ikea throw blanket.
 Read about it here : lynneknowlton.com

 You may need extra blankets when you hear about the mini catastrophe with my throw blankets.
+I almost jumped off a bridge in sheer and utter madness.

 I had a temper tantrum.